Thinkful-Ed/starter-restaurant-reservation/README.md

 - `npm run test:frontend` to run unit, and end-to-end tests for the frontend.
 - `npm run test:e2e` to run only the end-to-end tests.

+If you would like a reminder of which npm scripts are availible, run `npm run` to see a list of available commands.

 Note that the logging level for the backend is set to `warn` when running tests and `info` otherwise.

-After running the tests each time, a test report will be generated and stored at `front-end/test-report` for the end-to-end tests and `back-end/test-report` for the integration tests.
-To view the report, you can open up the `index.html` file in your browser with VSCode Live Server.
-Here's an example of what a report might look like:

 ![Test Report Example](./test-report-example.png)